Measuring Chi Costs

 Pass metering=True when constructing ContractingClient:

-from contracting.client import ContractingClient
+from contracting.local import ContractingClient

 client = ContractingClient(metering=True)With metering enabled, contract calls use the same tracer mode that the runtime would use on-chain.
-On the default pure-Python backend that means deterministic line buckets; on the native backend it means exact instruction metering.

 How Chi Are Calculated